caiohamamura/radarBoxplot-R/README.md

 # Radar-Boxplot

-This package provides the implementation of the radar-boxplot, a charting technique create and developed by the author.
+This package provides the implementation of the radar-boxplot, a chart created and developed by the author.

 ## Installation